rackerlabs/support-how-to/content/office-365/add-a-domain-in-office-365.md

    This step requires you to log in to your domain's DNS host portal.
 If you do not know who your DNS host is, see [Find your DNS host](/how-to/find-your-dns-host/).

-    1. Copy the TXT record information provided in the Office 365 portal
+    1. Copy the TXT record information provided in the Office 365 portal.

         <img src="{% asset_path office-365/add-a-domain-in-office-365/add-domain-in-o365-sc3.png %}" />

-    2. Log in to your domain's DNS host portal
+    2. Log in to your domain's DNS host portal.

-    3. Add the TXT record provided in the Office 365 portal
+    3. Add the TXT record provided in the Office 365 portal.

     4. Save this change at your DNS host.